plokhotnyuk/jsoniter-scala/README.md

 - Preferred size of internal output buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
 - Max size of char buffers when parsing string values
 - Preferred size of char buffers when parsing string values
+- Ability to skip one-line and multi-line JavaScript-like comments

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).